Here are some helpful camping tips and tricks for first time campers and things you should think about before you even make a campsite reservation.

-If you’re going with all beginners the first time we highly recommend you practice setting up the tent in your yard before you go.
-It’s also a lot of fun to spend the night in your backyard to see how it goes and what gear you need to bring.
+If you’re going with all beginners the first time we recommend you practice pitching the tent in your yard first.
+It’s fun to spend the night in your backyard to see how it goes and what gear you need to bring.

 Critter Case: Momma Critter’s first night camping was at a State Park 45 minutes away from home.
 That way if everything went wrong, packing up and leaving in the middle of the night was an easy possibility.
 Same with Tiny Critter, we were about an hour away from home for the first trip and mere minutes away from actually pulling the plug on the whole thing when he finally settled down and slept.

-When you’re packing to go camping, it’s tempting to want to put the tent and sleeping bags in the car first.
+When you’re packing to go camping, it’s tempting to put the tent and sleeping bags in the car first.
 Those are things that NEED to go with and they’re a single shot item.
-I want to put them in the car and be done with them, so then you can go finish packing the kitchen box.
+I want to put them in the car and move on, then I can go finish packing the kitchen box.

 But when you get to the campsite, you don’t want to pull out your pillows, kitchen stuff, camp games and clothing out of the car to get at the tent.
 If at all possible, pack the tent and sleeping gear LAST.
 Then you’ll be able to pitch the tent without having to unload the whole car first.